audioses/NVDA-translation-helper/README.md

 ## Thanks

 I built this tool because I found it tiring to go through the command line all the time.
-I prefer using GUIs, and I hope this app is useful for you too!!
+I prefer using guis, and I hope this app is useful for you too!